aaaaayushh/ai-latex-generator/README.md

 1. Go to Settings > Community Plugins
 2. Find "LaTeX Generator" in the list and click on the gear icon
 3. In the settings tab, you can:
+   - Choose between using a local model (Ollama) or an OpenAI compatible model
-   - Set the Ollama model to use for conversions (default is "llama2")
+   - Set the name of the Ollama/OpenAI model to use for conversions (default is "llama2")
+   - Set the API Key (OpenAI only)
+   - Set the model endpoint (OpenAI only)

 ## Troubleshooting